Making funny sounds: the music of “Mr. Show,” 20 years later

 Eban Schletter cut his teeth in that role while working on Mr. Show: Bob Odenkirk and David Cross’ heavily influential sketch series, the one that etched a blueprint for so-called ‘alternative comedy’ and set the stage for Upright Citizens Brigade to mainstream it.
 The show was not only Schletter’s crash course in the breakneck pace and staggering variety of making music for comedy; it also taught him how music actually enhances the comedy.

-Mr. Show, which ran from 1995-1998, served as launchpads for its creators, along with comedians Patton Oswalt, Sarah Silverman, Paul F. Tompkins and many more.
+Mr. Show, which ran from 1995-1998, served as a launchpad for its creators, along with Patton Oswalt, Sarah Silverman, Paul F. Tompkins and many more.
 Like them, Schletter went on to an enduring career in comedy, creating music for Drawn Together, SpongeBob Squarepants, and Another Period.
-When he arrived at Mr. Show, he had zero experience either at making funny things or making funny things funnier with music.
+When he arrived at Mr. Show, though, he had little experience at making funny things or making funny things funnier with music.
 He wasn’t a professional musician, either.
 But he was passionate about film scores and was itching for an adventure.

 “I was coming at it from being a civilian musician guy,” Schletter says.
 “I loved Monty Python but I didn’t really think much of comedy.
 I certainly didn’t think it was going to be a career.”

-In the early-’90s, Schletter was working as a drummer in a band otherwise populated by comics, the odd man out at afterparties in San Francisco’s stand-up scene.
+In the early-’90s, Schletter was working as a drummer in a band otherwise populated by comics Greg Behrendt and Laura Milligan.
+He was the odd man out at afterparties in San Francisco’s bustling stand-up scene.
 Perhaps not for long, though.
-Finding himself needing steady work, he agreed to take a job as the house band drummer at a hotel in Alaska.
-Just before heading north, Schletter landed a fortuitous gig playing live music cues for the original pilot tapings of what became Mr. Show.
-It was a mutually satisfying experience.
-When Schletter mentioned to Cross and Odenkirk that he’d be heading to Alaska soon, the pair persuaded him to stick around instead—just in case HBO picked up their series.
+Finding himself in need of steady work, he agreed to take a job as the house band drummer at a hotel in Alaska.
+Just before heading north, however, Schletter landed a fortuitous gig making pre-recorded bits for the original pilot tapings of what became Mr. Show.
+(He’d previously done music cues for some other live shows Cross and Odenkirk were involved in.)
+When Schletter informed the pair that he’d be heading to Alaska soon, they persuaded him to stick around—just in case HBO picked up their series.
 The next thing he knew, he was recording a flute-heavy track for Mr. Show from the inside of his shanty garage studio, light leaking in through the slats.

-Recording “Red Balloon,” one of the show’s famous transition scenes, was Schletter’s auspicious entrée into the music of comedy.
-It was a world the casual Monty Python fan knew little about, but quickly glommed onto and found himself at home.
+Recording “Red Balloon,” one of the show’s famous transitional bits, was Schletter’s auspicious entrée into the music of comedy.
+It was a world the casual comedy fan knew little about, but quickly glommed onto and found himself at home within.

-“To me there’s two kinds of comedy music: Comedy music that’s funny on its own and comedy music that is supporting comedy,” Schletter says.
+“To me, there’s two kinds of comedy music: Comedy music that’s funny on its own and comedy music that is supporting comedy,” Schletter says.
 “I’m very lucky to have been able to do both, but most of Mr. Show was the latter.
 At that point, it’s really not your job to actually be funny, and in some cases, it’s funnier if you’re not trying to be funny.
 You just play it straight and maybe even a little too straight.
-Like with movie parodies, my mindset was there’s no wink for whatever stupid movie they were supposed to be doing.
+Like with movie parodies, my mindset was there’s no wink for whatever stupid movie they’re supposed to be doing.
 You commit to it as it being what it is.
 Nobody is supposed to listen to it and go ‘Oh, that sounds funny.'”

 Sometimes sketches required straightforward suspense music, as in the trailer for Coupon: The Movie.
 Other times, they needed to parody the forced frivolity of local news human interest intros.
 And often, he was asked to mimic a specific band, whether it was Metallica, the Beatles, or Brian Wilson.
 For that last assignment, everyone forgot to mention to Schletter what was needed until the day before it was due, at which point he was told, “Oh yeah, just make a Brian Wilson song.”

 As he recalls, “There’s a reason he’s fucking Brian Wilson, man.
 When you back engineer most kinds of music, you’re like, ‘Okay, there are countermelodies in the woodwinds, got it.’
 You sort of just figure out your palette.
-When you back engineer a Brian Wilson song, you go, ‘Okay, now just write a beautiful soaring Brian Wilson melody that you pretty much have to be Brian Wilson to do.’
+When you back engineer a Brian Wilson song, you go, ‘Okay, now just write a beautiful, soaring Brian Wilson melody that you pretty much have to be Brian Wilson to do.’
 So that took all night.”

-Cross and Odenkirk always had either really specific ideas of what they wanted, or they gave Schletter the leeway to come up with his own idea.
-Sometimes he was even able to bring the show’s creators around to agreeing with his specific idea.
+Cross and Odenkirk always had either really specific ideas of what they wanted, or else gave Schletter the leeway to come up with his own concept.
+Sometimes he was even able to sway the show’s creators around to agreeing with his specific idea.
 When asked to mimic the actual songs from Jesus Christ Superstar for Mr. Show‘s slacker-era parody segment, “Jeepers Creepers,” Schletter decided to update the sonic template to include traces of Nirvana.
 The idea of Andrew Lloyd Weber trying to blow listener’s minds with a grunge-infused version of the Christ saga just tickled him.
 Cross and Odenkirk liked the idea too.
 It made it into the finished version.

 It was only years later, when moving on to other jobs, that the composer realized how spoiled he had been.
 Not every show, it turned out, had the same faith in its musical collaborators to let them experiment.
 Mr. Show was special.
 To commemorate 20 years since the series concluded, Schletter walked Fast Company through one sketch in particular–“The Great Philouza”–and how it reflects every aspect of the creative freedom he enjoyed as musical director.